+Effective January 1, 2016, the revenues and expenses associated with Licensed Properties were accounted for and reported by the NWSA.
 The home ports agreed to share investments, earnings and distributions on a 50/50 basis.
 The home ports initial contribution of Licensed Properties to the NWSA was 50 percent (based on the value of the contributed facilities using cash flow forecasts for each parcel that went to the NWSA).
 The initial cash investment totaling \$78 million, of which \$51 million funded working capital and \$27 million funded capital construction projects, were shared equally.
-The home ports contributed an additional \$16.8 million of non-cash work in process capital projects that started in the home port and will be completed by NWSA for an opening investment of \$94.8 million.
+The home ports contributed an additional \$16.8 million of non-cash work in process capital projects that started in the home ports and will be completed by NWSA for an opening investment of \$94.8 million.

 The NWSA distributes cash to each home port based on cash flow from operations, calculated pursuant to generally accepted accounting principles (GAAP).
 Distributions are to be made no less than quarterly based on each Managing Member's percentage of total shares; however, distributions have generally been made in the following month after the amount due was determined.
+Additional information about the formation of the NWSA is presented in the MD&A.